tdongsi/tdongsi.github.io/source/_posts/2015-11-23-programming-hive-hive-cli.markdown

 #### `-f script_file` option

-This option allows you to execute one or more queries in a script file.
+This option allows you to execute one or more queries contained in a script file.
 If you are already within the Hive CLI, you can use the `SOURCE` command to execute a script file.
 For example:

 ```
 $ cat /path/to/file/withqueries.hql